sbdchd/blog/_posts/2022-10-01-gradual-no-implicit-any.md

 ---
 layout: post
 title: Gradually Enabling noImplicitAny
-description: TypeScript ESlint to the rescue.
+description: TypeScript ESlint to the rescue
 ---

 When migrating from JS (or Flow) to TypeScript, you'll likely make concessions